SCIInstitute/BrainStimulator/README.md

 BrainStimulator
 ===============

-BrainStimulator is a software package to simulate (transcranial) brain stimulation and is implemented in the scientific problem solving environment that SCIRun offers (version > 5.0).
+BrainStimulator is a software package to simulate (transcranial) brain stimulation and is implemented in SCIRun's (version > 5.0) scientific problem solving environment.

 The data folder contains anatomical models and stimulation devices (TMS coils, tDCS electrode prototypes).